Considering Trading from Home? 6 Things to Know

 5. Exercise proper risk management

 Trading the financial market successfully requires proper risk management.
 There will be winning trades and losing trades.
-Be sure to keep your risk small to stay in the game long enough so a few losing trades does not wipe out your starting capital.
+Be sure to keep your risk small to stay in the game long enough so a few losing trades do not wipe out your starting capital.

 6. Master your mindset